- Commencement 2020

 - Creative Writing

 - Download Undergraduate Forms

 Frequently Asked Questions - English Creative Writing Sub-concentration

 How do I get into the Creative Writing Sub-concentration?

 Students interested in the department's offerings in creative writing should begin with English 223, an introduction to the reading and writing of poetry and prose and to the workshop method of critiquing student writing.
-Successful completion of the introductory course entitles students to in the intermediate course in the genre of their choice, English 323 (Fiction) or English 324 (Poetry)..
+Students may then enroll in the intermediate course in the genre of their choice, English 323 (Fiction) or English 324 (Poetry).
 At the advanced level students may elect (with the instructor's permission) the advanced fiction workshop (English 423) or the advanced poetry workshop (English 424).
 Admission to the subconcentration in creative writing will occur during winter term and is limited to juniors who have taken or are enrolled in English 323/324 (or 423/424).
 Acceptance will be based on an evaluation of the writing sample by a committee of three readers.
 Applications for the Undergraduate Creative Writing Sub-concentration are accepted every February.
 Please see the application form for exact dates and instructions.

 How do I get Honors in Creative Writing?

 Students who have at least a 3.5 GPA in the English major may apply for honors in Creative Writing after they have been accepted into the subconcentration.
 Honors will be awarded, as warranted, based on the student maintaining a 3.5 GPA and earning a grade of A- or better on the thesis.

 What is the difference between Honors in Creative Writing and English Honors?